nkhlmn/gore.nvim/README.md

 ## :exclamation::exclamation::exclamation: WIP :exclamation::exclamation::exclamation:

+Categorize files quickly.

-Categorize files quickly i.e. save the current file to a predefined location
+I built this to be used alongside contemplate.nvim, which I use to quickly create files, to save the current file to a predefined location.

 ## Installation